mayssn/finalproject/README.md

 * This study assumes that confirmed COVID-19 cases do affect the stock market.
 But which number of cases should I use for my prediction model?
 What numbers are most affecting the stock market?
 Is it the number of cases worldwide?
 The number of cases in the US?
 The number of cases after the virus left Wuhan?
-The possibilities are endless they too requires an analysis of their own.
-For now, given that the S&P 500 is based in the US and represents US companies, I will assume and compare only the impact of cases in the US vs worldwide.
+There are many possibilities at play and answering this question requires further analysis.
+Given the scope of this project and because the S&P 500 is based in the US, I will keep things simple and only compare the impact of cases in the US vs worldwide.

 ### The impact of confirmed COVID-19 case: US vs Worldwide.